 #18 Best Nature Resort in Provo: Sundance Mountain Resort, Provo

-If that is the case, booking a room at Sundance Mountain Resort is going to be your perfect weekend getaway.
-Located right in Provo, Utah, the lack of people and the reduced number of tourists versus Park City and Salt Lake City make it quieter, more relaxing, and possible to reconnect with nature.
+If that is the case, booking a room at Sundance Mountain Resort will be your perfect weekend getaway.
+Located in Provo, Utah, the lack of people and the reduced number of tourists versus Park City and Salt Lake City make it quieter, more relaxing, and possible to reconnect with nature.

-We recommend trying the local farm-to-table food, hiking on one of the nearby hiking trails, and using the Native-American-inspired spa to relax and detox.
+We recommend trying the local farm-to-table food, hiking on nearby hiking trails, and using the Native-American-inspired spa to relax and detox.

-After having opened in 1969, this culturally-historical site was ranked #2 by Conde Nast Traveler when compared to other US Ski Resorts in 2021.
+After opening in 1969, this culturally-historical site was ranked #2 by Conde Nast Traveler compared to other US Ski Resorts in 2021.
 If you are lucky to head here during the winter, you definitely won’t be disappointed.

 See Related: Best Tropical Vacation Spots in the World

 #19 Best for Authenticity: Capitol Reef Resort, Torrey

 Do you want to feel like you were one of the first settlers in the United States?
 Then head to Capitol Reef Resort!
 Of course, you won’t have to go through the troubles of trying to survive in the harsh climate or finding your food.